 Page load time

 You need the opportunity to make that first impression count!
 Readers won’t stick around if it takes a minute for your blog to load.
 I use Pingdom to test my page speed.
 They offer unlimited and FREE page speed tests on their website.
 Not convinced page load time is important?
-According the Akamai study published in 2009:
+According to the Akamai study published in 2009:

 “47% of people expect webpages to load in less than 2 seconds and 40% of consumers will wait no more than 3 seconds for a web page to render before abandoning the site.”